 - weight loss

-- fruity smell on the breath
+- a fruity smell on the breath

 - blurred vision

-- Tired: Feeling more tired than usual
+- Tired: The child may be feeling more tired than usual.

-Symptoms of type 2 diabetes include:
+The main symptoms of type 2 diabetes include:

 - urinating more often, especially at night